peytondodd/cannabiskingdom/README.md

 - (since Ver.
 2.0.0) Dispensaries will still function even when input resrouces are unavailable.
 Dispensaries are modled after Majestic's coffee shops, which also share this bug.
 No known workaround.

 ## Planned Features
-- Add some type of building for entertainment/tourism that consumes cannabis
-- Add dispensary, provides healthcare, consumes cannabis (if possible?)
-- Potential upgraded to plantation that procudes femanized seeds as a by-product
-- Custom textures for Biofuel Plant and Hemp Factory. (will likely still use the meshes)
 - Write Cannabis Kingdom Mission